 - I focused only on the current section and didn’t think about what’s coming next.

-- Last section was the hardest because I was truly drained at that point but hopefully it didn’t go too bad.
+- The last section was the hardest because I was truly drained at that point but hopefully, it didn’t go too bad.

 GRE PREP Suggestions:

 - The GRE resources provided in the group are more than enough.
-Go through all, first part is knowing your strength and weaknesses.
+Go through all, the first part is knowing your strengths and weaknesses.
 Skim through what you know and pay attention to what you find hard.